 Notice To Patients About COVID-19

-Your doctors are closely following the outbreak of COVID-19 (also known as Coronavirus) as it has progressed, originally in China but now in the United States and in some cases, in our own communities.
+Your doctors are closely following the outbreak of COVID-19 (also known as Coronavirus) as it progresses, originally in China but now in the United States and in some cases, in our own communities.
 This virus has proven to be quite infectious and the number of cases is expanding rapidly.
-To date, we have no specific treatment for the virus and there is no vaccine.

 The following patients have a higher risk for serious illness if they were to be infected with the COVID-19 virus (please note this list is not exhaustive, and there may be other reasons for higher risk):